Climate Hero: Wangari Maathai

-A self-proclaimed, ‘child of the soil’, Maathai remembers playing as a young girl for hours in the stream next to a big tree near her home, wanting to create a necklace of tadpoles.
-It was then that her mother instilled in her that trees were ‘God’ and should be respected as such.
+A self-proclaimed ‘child of the soil,’ Maathai remembers playing as a young girl for hours in the stream next to a big tree near her home, wanting to create a necklace of tadpoles.
+Here, her mother instilled in her that trees were ‘God’ and should be respected as such.
 This teaching would carry throughout her life’s work.

-As Maathai watched her homeland change, she served on the National Council of Women where local villagers’ grievances about not having enough firewood gave her an idea.
-She recognized that the only way to reverse desertification was to plant trees, and why not plant trees themselves?
+As Maathai watched her homeland change, she served on the National Council of Women, where local villagers’ grievances about not having enough firewood gave her an idea.
+She recognized that the only way to reverse desertification was to plant trees.
+Why not plant trees themselves?
 The Green Belt Movement was born.

 She explained the feedback loop that was beginning to take shape.
-By having less firewood, the villagers would have less energy to cook wholesome food, which would create a dependence on refined foods loaded with carbohydrates.
-More carbohydrates in the food means suffering from diseases caused by malnutrition due to the food lacking essential proteins and vitamins.
+By having less firewood, the villagers would have less energy to cook wholesome food, creating a dependence on refined foods loaded with carbohydrates.
+More carbohydrates in the food mean suffering from diseases caused by malnutrition due to the food lacking essential proteins and vitamins.

 Over time, what was revealed was the intersectionality between women’s liberation and climate change.
-The movement that started out as a tree planting campaign ended up inspiring women to stand up for themselves and their work, freeing them from domineering husbands, village chiefs, and a dangerous president.
+The movement that started as a tree-planting campaign ended up inspiring women to stand up for themselves and their work, freeing them from domineering husbands, village chiefs, and an unequal country mindset.

-The Green Belt proves that planting trees is simple.
+The Green Belt Movement proves that planting trees is simple.
 The difficulty lies in the narrative that people cannot create change themselves and that help must come from the outside.
 Millions of planted trees through this program have provided fuel, food, shelter, income, and an improvement to soil and watersheds.
 It has empowered citizens by giving them hope for peace with one another and with nature.

 Memorialized for her work and inspiration